 One of the members of Cre8asite Forums has a couple of sites that he’s filled with images of the locations of his sites.
-He’s a talented photographer, in addition to a skilled web master, and the pictures he has on his site are terrific.
+He’s a talented photographer, in addition to a skilled webmaster, and the pictures he has on his site are terrific.
 He has also placed those images under licenses from Creative Commons.

-Because of the licenses, he’s had people use images from his site on their own noncommercial web sites, with links pointing back to his sites.
+Because of the licenses, he’s had people use images from his site on their non-commercial web sites, with links pointing back to his sites.
 He’s also had inquiries from people wanting to use his images in commercial works.
-Since the images are likely to be of interest to people who may want to find out more about what he has to offer, having links back to his site brings traffic to his pages from people who could possibly become customers of his.
+Since the images are likely to be of interest to people who may want to find out more about what he has to offer, having links back to his site brings traffic to his pages from people who could become customers of his.

-The beauty of Creative Commons licenses are that they inform people that they could possibly use material created by other people under conditions expressed in the licenses.
+The beauty of Creative Commons licenses is that they inform people that they could use material created by other people under conditions expressed in the licenses.
 They don’t harm people’s rights under copyright law, but rather make communication about possible uses of those materials easier.
 The Creative Commons pages show how to use a license, and provide many examples.

 Google and Creative Commons

 On Thursday, October 26th, a team from Creative Commons came to speak at Google.